top of page

 Nuevo bloque Escuela de Kafumphe

 Tuum and Barsaloi are two small villages in the Samburu desert.
 They are located about 500 kilometers from Nairobi.
-These arid and inaccessible places are the habitat of the Samburu and Turkana tribes.
+These arid and difficult to access places are the natural habitat of the Samburu and Turkana tribes.

-Both the lack of rain and the fact that grazing is the main activity of these tribes, make the care of the flock the main objective of these families, a task that falls on the children who are considered the smartest.
+The scarcity of rainfall and grazing as the main activity of these tribes, make the care of the herd the main objective of these families, a task that falls on the children considered smarter and more intelligent.

-They are children who can not go to the official school, since their work as shepherds forces them to spend the whole day taking care of the cattle and looking for new pastures.
-The feeding of these children is based on tea and some milk.
-Without academic training, they have difficulty integrating into the official educational system and even, the development of an adult social life.
-The goal of the lchekuti is precisely to overcome these impediments.
-They go to class at dusk, usually from 7pm to 9pm, when they have returned from the pastures.
-For their learning they use a basic program integrated into the educational system in which they are taught to read, write, Swahili, English, religion, science and basic mathematics.
-These are simple notions so that they can unfold into society in their near future.
-In addition, they offer a very nutritious food called UJI that reduces malnutrition and controls their health.
+These are children who cannot attend official school, since their work as shepherds forces them to spend the whole day caring for the cattle and looking for new pastures.
+The diet of these children is based on tea and some milk.
+Without academic training, it is difficult for them to integrate into the formal education system and even to develop an adult social life.
+The goal of the Lchekuti is precisely to overcome these impediments.
+They attend classes in the evening, usually from 7 p.m. to 9 p.m., when they have already returned from grazing.
+For their learning, they use a basic program integrated into the education system in which they are taught reading, writing, Swahili, English, religion, science and basic mathematics.
+Simple notions so that they can function in society in their near future.
+In addition, they offer them a very nutritious food called UJI which reduces malnutrition and monitors their health.
 Without these centers, all these children would be doomed to illiteracy.

 IMG_7466.JPG